-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 _______________________________________________________________________________

-With over 1,250 five-star customer ratings, it's no wonder this affordable and super-soft throw makes a great gift.
+With over 1,250 5-star customer ratings, it's no wonder this affordable and super-soft throw makes a great gift.

 _______________________________________________________________________________